Szymon-Stefanski/Szymon-Stefanski/README.md

 I'm an ambitious **Aspiring Software Engineer**, passionate about **AI, automation, and databases**.

-Currently, I’m a **3rd-year Computer Science student at the Polish-Japanese Academy of Information Technology**, specializing in **Artificial Intelligence**.

 I’m constantly learning and working on improving my programming skills.
 I am currently taking the course:

 **RH124 - Red Hat System Administration I**